 The king, desperate to justify himself, rattled off a string of excuses: The people were leaving.
 You were late.
 The army of the enemy was at our doorstep.
 I had no choice.
 “Therefore I felt compelled, and offered a burnt offering.”

 The prophet was having none of it.
 “You have done foolishly,” Samuel told Saul.
 “You have not kept the commandment of the Lord your God, which He commanded you.
 For now the Lord would have established your kingdom over Israel forever.
 But now your kingdom shall not continue.
-The Lord has sought for Himself a man after His own heart, and the Lord has commanded him to be commander over His people, because you have not kept what the Lord commanded you” (1 Kings 13:13-14).
+The Lord has sought for Himself a man after His own heart, and the Lord has commanded him to be commander over His people, because you have not kept what the Lord commanded you” (1 Samuel 13:13-14).

 Saul had an excuse for disobeying God—but then, he always had an excuse.
 He had an excuse for the sacrifice; he had an excuse for not killing King Agag; he had an excuse for taking the best of the plunder from an accursed city.
 There was always, always a reason.
 Always a justification.